 Electric cars and hybrids

 Electric cars are the future, so within the next 10 years you too may be driving one.
+The Scottish government aims to phase out new diesel and petrol cars after 2032.
+Pure battery electric cars (BEVs) have no tailpipe emissions, so do not pollute town air with nitrous oxide emissions as diesel and petrol cars do.
 The carbon dioxide emissions per km travelled, using electricity from the grid, is about 30 gm/km.
 This will reduce as renewable energy increases and fossil-fuel based generation to the grid decreases.
 The lowest emission petrol or diesel cars emit about 100 gm CO2 / km.
 Fuel costs for electric vehicles are approximately a quarter that for petrol or diesel vehicles.

 Types of electric car